 Researcher John Keel covered the weirdness of Point Pleasant extensively and wrote several books about or containing stories and theories about just what was happening in this small town by the river.
 He himself was harassed by the Men in Black, and his writings on them really were instrumental in bringing the phenomenon to the mainstream.
 But...these sightings in the mid-1960s weren't the EARLIEST sightings of MIB in the Mountain State.

 Those with an interest in UFO lore probably are also quite familiar with the 1952 Flatwoods Monster sighting, in which a group of kids, accompanied by the mother of two of the boys witnessed what many believe today to have been a downed UFO and/or its spooky inhabitant.
-While I'm personally not familiar with any Men in Black sightings associated with this case, the Braxton County UFO crash of 1952 is significant to this tale because...IT WASN'T THE FIRST TIME A UFO CRASHED IN BRAXTON COUNTY, WV!!
+While I'm personally not familiar with any Men in Black sightings associated with this case (aside from a strongly worded letter to Ms. May allegedly from the Pentagon), the Braxton County UFO crash of 1952 is significant to this tale because...IT WASN'T THE FIRST TIME A UFO CRASHED IN BRAXTON COUNTY, WV!!

 The following tale comes from John Keel's 1978 book, The Cosmic Question.
 On pages 148-150, Keel relates the story told to him in 1967 from a retired newsman living in Weston, WV named John Cole.
 In May of 1924, John Cole was called in to investigate the site of a possible airplane crash near Gem, Braxton County, WV and had a run-in with what were probably early Men in Black.
 I've provided a link to the actual book, but here's a condensed version as posted on Reddit: